-- Add data on access to dual language immersion or other bilingual learning models in the Civil Rights Data Collection at the U.S. Department of Education. - Invest in designing, piloting, and evaluating effective dual language and bilingual learning approaches, including Native language preservation models for Tribal Nations, in infant/toddler child care, preschool, and elementary school settings to ensure continuity.
-Disseminate lessons learned and embed effective models across learning settings through technical assistance systems.
+- Add data on access to dual language immersion or other bilingual learning models in the Civil Rights Data Collection at the U.S. Department of Education. - Invest in designing, piloting, and evaluating effective bilingual learning approaches, including Native language preservation models for Tribal Nations, from birth through the the K-12 system.
+Expand effective models across learning settings through technical assistance systems.

-- Invest in developing new program quality measurement instruments to assess the quality of bilingual learning models. - Provide more technical assistance on the Planned Language Approach.
-Ensure targeted dissemination beyond Head Start, to the broader ECE field. - Ensure that Head Start monitoring and accountability systems are in line with new Head Start Program Performance Standards that require that DLLs receive formal exposure to their home language and English through instruction and other social learning opportunities.
+- Invest in developing new program quality measurement instruments to assess the quality of bilingual learning models. - Provide more technical assistance on the Planned Language Approach.III Ensure targeted dissemination beyond Head Start, to the broader ECE field. - Ensure that Head Start monitoring and accountability systems are in line with new Head Start Program Performance Standards that require exposure to the home language for DLLs and English through instruction and other social learning opportunities.

 - Adopt Head Start DLL standards in state-funded Pre-K and incorporate standards into monitoring and accountability frameworks. - Invest in producing the workforce necessary to support DLLs, including by creating nontraditional pathways to becoming a lead bilingual teacher and improving existing teacher preparation pathways in higher education to reflect research on dual language learning.
-Ensure these efforts include an explicit focus on workforce supports targeted at expanding capacity for Native language preservation opportunities in Tribal Nations.
+Ensure these efforts include a focus on expanding capacity for Native language preservation opportunities in Tribal Nations.

-https://eclkc.ohs.acf.hhs.gov/culture-language/article/planned-language-approach
+iii https://eclkc.ohs.acf.hhs.gov/culture-language/article/planned-language-approach